davidpal3c/davidpal3c/README.md

 ## 🧭 What I’m Working On

-- 🏗️ Designing a **platform-first homelab** to develop real infrastructure and operational skills
+- 🏗️ Designing a **platform-first homelab** to develop real infrastructure and operational skills while building Canopi
 - ⚙️ Exploring **Linux, storage architecture, container orchestration, and observability**
 - 📡 Building **Aluna-Access**, a lightweight API access and monetization layer for modern APIs.
 Also a workload used to validate platform decisions.
 - 🔍 Focusing on **deployment, failure handling, and system reliability**

 ---